sriharan23000516/Multivariate-Linear-Regression/README.md

 ## Program:
 ```
 # Program to implement multivariate linear regression and predict the output
-# Developed by : sriharan j v
+# Developed by : SRIHARAN J V
 # Register No : 212223100054

 import pandas as pd